CodingWithAnxiety/Roses-Hairs/README.md

 >
 > If you message me on discord, please make it clear that you are interested in a commission.

+## Blender renders

+All blender renders are done by me for use in hair demo sheets. **I do not do renders of male hairs.** Please view [RENDERS.md](./RENDERS.md) for reasons why.

 ## Contributing
 Please view the [contributing](./CONTRIBUTING.md) file.